Dirac equation for strings

 In this paper we use this idea concentrating on the case of Dirac equation for a string rather then a membrane.
+Because in 3+1 dimensions, a charged string introduces infinite electromagnetic potential on the string, one is forced to consider neutral strings only.
 There are at least two different ways (equations (\ref{1waya}) and (\ref{2way})) in which one can perform the square-root of the constraint.
 Considering only the radial excitations we argued that the spectrum of (\ref{1waya}) is continuous while the spectrum of (\ref{2way}) is discrete.
 The analysis is only approximate as we are neglecting all other degrees of freedom however, we claim that these conclusions are the same in the general case.

 An important property of this model is that the spectrum of the resulting Hamiltonian is given by masses of excited states of the string.
 The Hamiltonian is hermitian hence all the masses are real and therefore there is no problem with tachyon excitation, as it is the case in bosonic string theory.
 Negative mass states appear and cannot be interpreted as strings with negative tension (as it is the case for membranes).
 Therefore one needs to assume that these states are all filled by introducing the Dirac sea of states with negative masses.
 This may be seen as a serious drawback of the model.